-Scanning all the frequencies:
+To scan all the frequencies:

-Quickly push and release the "SCAN" button.
-The radio will find the next station up the station band, stay there for 5 seconds, and then scan again to the next station.
-To stop scanning, push this button again.
+Quickly push and release "SCAN".
+If you hear a beep, you held the button too long, and the radio will scan the preset stations.
+The radio will find the next station up the station band, stay there for 5 seconds, and then scan again.
+To select a station, push "SCAN" again.